donniecodesit/50dor-todolist/README.md

 ## About This App
-This is a functional To-Do List Application built with React during Day 5 of a 50 Days of React Udemy Course.
+React project made during Day 5 of "50 Days of React" by Sufa Digital Media on Udemy.
 This application allows you to create, save, manage, and delete different to-do list notes.
 Mainly using React State Management.

 ## How To Install